Educating Deaf Students with Disabilities

 - TOEFL is required from all international applicants from non-English speaking countries.
 (Use 5240 for the ETS institutional code)

-- One letter of reference from a supervisor indicating proof of working with children in an academic environment during program.
+- One letter of reference from a supervisor indicating proof of working with children in an academic environment during the program.

 - An introductory course about individuals with disabilities and the characteristics of disabilities (equivalent to EDU 670 in the GU Department of Education)